 The Town of Auburn continues to be financially strong and again has seen growth in net property values.
-Net property values for 2019 are \$845,249,116 which is an increase of \$15,299,712 or 18% from the prior year.
-The equalization rate for 2019 is 92.2% (valuation below market value) where as last year's rate was 99.6% (valuation near market).
-This shows that properties in Auburn are selling above the assessed value.
-This may require an adjustment to assessed values sometime in the near future.
+Net property values for 2020 are \$874,971,877 which is an increase of \$29,722,761 or 3.5% from the prior year.

 The Town continues to work under PILOT (payment in lieu of taxes) agreement with Manchester Water Works.
 The agreement allows for a COLA increase beginning in 2019.
-This amount for 2019 was \$6,600.
-In 2011 Manchester Water Works revenue accounted for 35% of all revenue; in 2019 Manchester Water Works revenue accounted for less than 5% of all revenue.
-Although it is never a positive action to receive less in revenue, however Manchester Water Works has a lesser impact on the Town's finances.
+The increase for 2020 was \$4,906.
+In 2011 Manchester Water Works revenue accounted for 35% of all revenue; in 2020 Manchester Water Works revenue accounted for approximately 5% of all general fund revenue.
+Although it is never a positive action to receive less in revenue, Manchester Water Works has a lesser impact on the Town's finances.